Bogdanp/setup-racket/README.md

 Installers for `arm32` are only currently available when the `version` is `current` and `arm64` installers are currently not available at all.

+Installers for Apple Silicon Macs are available when the version is `current` and the arch is either `arm64` or `aarch64`.

 ## License